-In addition to the potential individual impacts of each new well, there will be cumulative impacts on groundwater supply resulting from the operation of the new wells and existing wells in the area together.
-The effect on groundwater level by a new extraction well, or in this case wells, is to magnify the lowering of the groundwater level caused by the existing wells.
+In addition to the potential individual impacts of the new well, there will be cumulative impacts on groundwater supply resulting from the operation of the new well and existing wells in the area together.
+The effect on groundwater level by a new extraction well is to magnify the lowering of the groundwater level caused by the existing wells.
 Additionally, the existing wells magnify the lowering of the groundwater level caused by the new well.
 This mutual superposition of the influences on the groundwater level by a neighboring well or wells is known as hydraulic or well interference.
 Drawdown (see Figure below) is the depth to which the groundwater level is lowered in a well (or any other part of an aquifer) by groundwater extraction relative to the initial groundwater level (baseline condition).
 The lowering of the groundwater is further magnified, and thus well interference is worsened, when there are multiple wells extracting from the same aquifer and there is a superposition of drawdowns caused by the wells.

-Dr. Loáiciga's analysis includes detailed calculations of potential groundwater drawdown that will be caused by the operation of the Makarechian and Schlesinger wells.
-Dr. Loáiciga used a pumpage rate of 5 gallons per minute for these calculations as it is the pumpage rate cited by the applicants' hydrologist.
-It must be noted that the County's approval of the two water wells did not include any restrictions on the amount or rate at which groundwater may be extracted from the wells.
-Dr. Loáiciga's calculations demonstrate that if the Chase, Haber, Olive Mill Trust (referenced as "Hair" on the attached exhibits), and Makarechian wells were each pumping at 5 gallons per minute continuously for one year, they would lower the groundwater level 6 feet at a point on the coast with a radius of five hundred feet from the wells.
-In addition, if the "A" and
+Dr. Loáiciga's analysis includes detailed calculations of potential groundwater drawdown that will be caused by the operation of the Schlesinger well.
+Dr. Loáiciga used a pumpage rate of 5 gallons per minute for these calculations as it is the pumpage rate cited by the applicants'

-"B" wells owned by the Biltmore Hotel together extract 10 gallons per minute continuously for one year, they would lower the groundwater level 6 feet at a point on the coast within a radius of five hundred feet from the wells.
-Thus, the total decline of groundwater level on the coast caused by the six wells (Chase, Haber, Olive Mill Trust (referenced as "Hair" on the attached exhibits), Makarechian, and Biltmore Hotel wells A and B) would be 12 feet.
-Dr. Loáiciga's report states that this magnitude of water-level decline would likely lower the hydraulic pressure enough to induce pervasive seawater intrusion.
+hydrologist.
+It must be noted that the County's approval of the water well did not include any restrictions on the amount or rate at which groundwater may be extracted from the well.
+Dr. Loáiciga's report states that the operation of the proposed well in conjunction with the operation of existing wells within the coastal sub-basin, at a pumpage rate of 5 gallons per minute, will generate water-level decline that will likely lower the hydraulic pressure enough to induce pervasive seawater intrusion.

 The Schlesinger well was approved to be located immediately adjacent to San Ysidro Creek and its associated riparian corridor (Exhibit 1).
 Dr. Loáiciga states in his report that "it is estimated that the distance from the Schlesinger well to the nearest point on the San Ysidro Creek stream channel would be less than 100 ft."
 Dr. Loáiciga's calculations demonstrate that the drawdown caused at San Ysidro Creek by pumping 5 gallons per minute for one year would be at least 8.41 feet.
-Dr. Loáiciga further calculated that the drawdown within a 75-foot radius of the Schlesinger well would equal 17.76 feet, and drawdown within a 250-foot radius of the Schlesinger well (at the coastline) would equal 6.65 feet.
+Dr. Loáiciga further calculated that the drawdown within a 75-foot radius of the Schlesinger well (at the coastline) would equal 17.76 feet, and drawdown within a 250-foot radius of the Schlesinger well (at the coastline) would equal 6.65 feet.
 The drawdown of groundwater levels by neighboring wells of the Schlesinger well, whose rates are unknown, would further increase drawdown of groundwater levels at San Ysidro Creek and Storage Unit 3.
 Dr. Loáiciga's analysis concludes that this level of drawdown is likely to reduce base flow to San Ysidro Creek which constitutes a significant adverse impact to surface water resources that are crucial to the recharge of groundwater within the coastal sub-basin.
 Further, drawdown in such close proximity to San Ysidro Creek will likely have a significant adverse impact on the water resources needed to sustain a healthy riparian corridor along the Creek.